Board Certified in Behavioral Sleep Medicine

 Brian's CVDr.
 Curtis is a clinical psychologist with advanced training and specialization in the assessment and treatment of borderline personality disorder (BPD) and post-traumatic stress disorder (PTSD) in adults.
 He has considerable expertise in the assessment and treatment of chronic insomnia, chronic trauma-related nightmares, and helping people safely and gradually discontinue their use of various sleep medications that they may have been taking for years.

 Dr. Curtis is one of only 218 clinicians in the world who is board certified in behavioral sleep medicine (DBSM).
-He has completed advanced training and certification in the most effective, gold standard treatments for chronic insomnia disorder (Cognitive Behavioral Therapy for Insomnia; CBT-I), trauma-related nightmare disorder (Imagery Rehearsal Therapy; IRT and Exposure, Relaxation, and Rescripting Therapy; ERRT), post-traumatic stress disorder (Cognitive Processing Therapy; CPT and Prolonged Exposure Therapy; (PE)), and borderline personality disorder (Dialectical Behavior Therapy; DBT).
+He has completed advanced training and certification in the most effective, gold standard treatments for chronic insomnia disorder (Cognitive Behavioral Therapy for Insomnia; CBT-I), trauma-related nightmare disorder (Imagery Rehearsal Therapy; IRT and Exposure, Relaxation, and Rescripting Therapy; ERRT), post-traumatic stress disorder (Cognitive Processing Therapy; CPT and Prolonged Exposure Therapy; PE), borderline personality disorder (Dialectical Behavior Therapy; DBT), and helping individuals discover their values and live a more authentic and meaningful life (Acceptance and Commitment Therapy; ACT).

 Dr. Curtis received his master's (MS) and doctorate (PhD) degrees in clinical psychology from the University of Utah.
 He completed his doctoral internship at the VA Salt Lake City Health Care System.
 During this time, he received in-depth training and expertise working with adults with anxiety disorders, major depressive disorder, relationship difficulties, substance use disorders, chronic pain, chronic insomnia, nightmare disorder, breathing-related sleep disorders, circadian rhythm sleep disorders, post-traumatic stress disorder, and borderline personality disorder.